Donald Duck: Voice actors

-Several alternate voices for Donald appeared in the 2017 reboot of DuckTales.
-A young Donald was voiced by Russi Taylor in the episode, "Last Christmas!", using the same voice that she used for Huey, Dewey, and Louie in various Disney media since 1987.
-After Taylor's death in 2019, she was replaced by Cristina Vee in the episode, "The First Adventure!".
-Don Cheadle provided a more intelligible version of Donald's voice, after he swallows a device made by Gyro Gearloose in the episode "The Shadow War!" and after making a wish to live a normal life in the episode "Quack Pack!".
-In the episode "Louie's Eleven", Donald's clear singing voice during the song "Hear My Voice" was performed by an uncredited Dominic Lewis, who is also the show's composer.
+In the 2017 reboot of DuckTales, a young Donald was voiced by Russi Taylor in the episode "Last Christmas!", using the same voice she used for Huey, Dewey, and Louie since 1987.
+After her death in 2019, she was replaced by Cristina Vee in "The First Adventure!".
+Don Cheadle provided the "human" voice of the Barksian Modulator, swallowed by Donald to make his voice more intelligible in the episode "The Shadow War!".
+The same voice would return in the episode "Quack Pack!".
+In the episode "Louie's Eleven", Donald's singing voice was performed by an uncredited Dominic Lewis, the show's composer.
+In the preschool series Mickey Mouse Mixed-Up Adventures, Donald was voiced by Daniel Ross.

-In The Simpsons short Plusaversary (made to celebrate Disney+'s second anniversary), Donald was voiced by Dan Castellaneta.

 Comics

 While Donald's cartoons continue to be shown in the United States and around the world, his weekly and monthly comic books enjoy their highest profile in many European countries, especially Italy, Sweden, Denmark, Norway, Finland and Iceland, but also Germany, the Netherlands, and Greece.
 Most of them are produced and published by the Italian branch of the Walt Disney Company in Italy (Disney Italy) and by Egmont in Denmark, Norway, Finland and Sweden.
 In Germany, the comics are published by Ehapa which has since become part of the Egmont empire.
 Donald comics have also been produced in The Netherlands and France.
 Donald also has been appeared in Japanese comics published by Kodansha and Tokyopop.

-According to the Inducks, which is a database about Disney comics worldwide, American, Italian and Danish stories have been reprinted in the following countries.
+According to the Inducks, a database about Disney comics worldwide, American, Italian and Danish stories have been reprinted in the following countries.
 In most of them, publications still continue: Australia, Austria, Argentina, Belgium, Brazil, Bulgaria, Canada, China, Colombia, Croatia, Czech Republic, Denmark (Faroe Islands), Egypt, Estonia, Finland, France, Germany, Greece, Guyana, Hungary, Iceland, India, Indonesia, Israel, Italy, Japan, Latvia, Lithuania, Mexico, the Netherlands, Norway, Philippines, Poland, Portugal, Romania, Russia, Saudi Arabia, Slovakia, Spain, Sweden, Thailand, Turkey, the United Kingdom, the United States, and the former Yugoslavia.